Represented a client in litigation in Michigan relating to a cannabis ballot initiative in the City of Detroit.

 With rapid development, however, comes significant uncertainty.
 As state agencies and local municipalities are working to develop and implement effective regulatory schemes and procedures, businesses, investors, landlords and lenders are in turn striving to take full advantage of emerging opportunities without incurring unnecessary risk.

 At Clark Hill, our attorneys have been involved in the industry since the earliest days of the recent legalization movement.
-From our offices across the country (all of which are located in states that have approved marijuana use in some form), we have advocated for industry groups, trade associations and other clients on a range of legislative initiatives and regulatory policy matters.
+From our offices across the country, we have advocated for industry groups, trade associations and other clients on a range of legislative initiatives and regulatory policy matters.
 We have helped draft numerous statutes, ordinances, ballot measures and referenda, and have litigated related election law disputes.

 We provide comprehensive, cross-disciplinary counsel to growers, processors, caregivers, transporters, lenders, investors and other cannabis-industry clients on issues familiar to companies in any sector.
 Our guidance is further refined by our deep understanding of the complex, nuanced and often-conflicting requirements of federal and state law enforcement officials and regulatory agencies.